 What is a resale?

 The length of the lease on a resale is based on the number of years left on the original lease.
-The length of a lease on a new home is usually fixed at 125 years and it then decreases year on year.
+This will differ vastly across resale homes depending on the original length of the lease when the home was first sold.
+The length of a lease on a brand new shared ownership used to be fixed at 99 or 125 years but this has recently been increased to 990 years and it then decreases year on year.
 A shared ownership lease can be extended and is a legal document that sets out owners rights and responsibilities.

 Resales are second hand homes and are therefore sold as seen.
 We recommend that buyers satisfy themselves that appliances and services are in good working order; this is no different to buying and owning a home on the private market.